payout-one/developers/docs/use-cases/apple-pay-js.md

   });
 ```

-#### 3. Create Checkout
-Next step is to create checkout from your server in order to obtain token used for payment completion.

-Please refer to [Simple Payment](https://developers.payout.tech/#/use-cases/simple-payment) page for details, or specific implementation of our API via library (e.g. payout-php) or supported eshop platforms like WooComerce etc., listed on [Integrations](https://developers.payout.tech/#/integrations) page.

-Returned checkout contains `token` attribute used for completing the ongoing payment flow.

 #### 4. Complete payment
-After checkout creation listen to the `completePayment` event and confirm payment with checkout token from previous step.
+Next listen to the `completePayment` event and confirm payment with checkout token from the second step.

 ```javascript
   payout.applePay.on('completePayment', data => payout.confirmPayment(token).then(function (confirmResult) {